razor-network/docs/docs/Tutorial/Matic.md

 ## Set up the truffle configuration

-Razor network testnet is currently deployed on Görli ethereum test network.
-So please make sure you are deploying the contract on görli testnet.

 Use an ethereum wallet such as [MyEtherWallet](https://www.myetherwallet.com/create-wallet) or [MyCrypto](https://download.mycrypto.com/) to create a new wallet with 12-word mnemonic phrase.

 Create a new file called `.secret` in the root of the project and paste the above mnemonic phrase.
-Fund this ethereum wallet with görli ether obtained from a faucet such as [https://goerli-faucet.slock.it/](https://goerli-faucet.slock.it/)
+Currently the Matic testnet does not require ETH since the transactions are free of cost.

 You can set up truffle configuration as it suits you.
 You can see this file for reference. [truffle-config.js](https://github.com/razor-network/king-of-crypto/blob/master/truffle-config.js)

 ## Deploy the Contracts
-Type the following command to deploy the contracts on görli testnet.
+Type the following command to deploy the contracts on Matic testnet.

-`truffle migrate --network goerli`
+`truffle migrate --network matic`

 ## Setting up the frontend using Vue